Previous dayApril 19, 2026Next day

 28.9 km---✓ ReviewedUSGS →

-A magnitude 3.5 earthquake was recorded 63 km S of Kivalina, Alaska on April 19, 2026 at 23:35 UTC.
-At a depth of 28.9 km, the event was shallow crustal.
+At 23:35 UTC on April 19, 2026, a magnitude 3.5 tremor occurred 63 km S of Kivalina, Alaska.
+The hypocenter lay at 28.9 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 67.154°N, -164.463°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19